 In 2021, total greenhouse gas emissions were 1.5m tCO2e, up from 1.2m tCO2e the previous year.
 We remain on our path to long-term emission reductions, however, emissions increased in the near-term due to investments to support our transition to more sustainable operations and growing demand for products.

-• We’ve purchased new equipment, including machines for paper-based packaging, and more energy efficient moulding machines.
+• We’ve purchased new equipment, including machines for paper-based packaging, and more energy efficient molding machines.

 • Temporary, alternative transportation routes were used to manage the impact of pandemic-related disruptions to the global supply chain.
 Improved distribution data is also available to support more accurate calculations.